binaryphile/concorde/README.md

 This behavior works for most needs.
-If you happen to need leading indentation which is not stripped, you can either place no indentation on the first line (and possibly add it after the fact if needed), or you can use the `get_raw` function which does no stripping at all.
+If you happen to need leading indentation which is not stripped, you can either place no indentation on just the first line, then add it yourself later, or you can use the `get_raw` function which does no stripping at all.

   [enhanced-getopt style]: https://linux.die.net/man/1/getopt
   [array]: http://wiki.bash-hackers.org/syntax/arrays